lsuhadolnik/VSCode-NWRM/README.md

    **Enter**.
    If anything goes wrong during sign in or environment discovery, check the **Dynamics CRM** output channel for details.
+   You can open the output view with `Ctrl+Shift+U` (View → Output) and choose **Dynamics CRM** from the channel dropdown to see detailed logs, including web resource load errors.

 ### Environment Discovery